graulund/andys-charts/README.md

 ## Configuration

-Even though this is a relatively simple project, there are still a bunch of configuration options that can be included in the `config` prop of the chart data object!
+Even though this is a relatively simple project, there are still a bunch of configuration options that can be included in the `config` prop of the chart data object:

 | Option | Default value | Explanation |
 |--------|---------------|-------------|